 Bulk Material Polymer Lining Systems

-Regardless of the industry, size or complexity, we bring passion and commitment to every project, ensuring a successful, production boosting result.
-From bulk material analysis and lining system design, to fabrication and installation - we are with our clients every step of the way.
+From bulk material analysis and lining system design, to fabrication and installation; we are with our clients every step of the way.
+Read further to learn more about our production boosting systems.

 What is a Bulk Material Handling Liner?

-A bulk material lining system is a series of TIVAR®88 or other specialty high wear polymers that are chosen based on bin and environmental conditions and mechanically fastened to the steel or concrete substrate using specially designed hidden fastener systems.
+A bulk material lining system is a series of TIVAR88® or other specialty high wear polymers that are chosen based on bin and environmental conditions and mechanically fastened to the steel or concrete substrate using specially designed hidden fastener systems.
 These sheets are complimented by profiles that allow for the thermal expansion of the panels and still allow for smooth mass flow through the bulk material handling system.
+Bulk Material Handling Liners will extend the life of your equipment, prevent downtime, speed up material flow and ultimately save you money!
+Still want to know more?
+Continue reading or contact our experienced sales team today!

 Why Invest in a Bulk Material Liner?